Indian authorities in Kashmir ban books by eminent writers and scholars

 In February, police raided bookstores and seized hundreds of books linked to a major Islamic organization in the region.

 In 2011, police filed charges against Kashmir education officials over a textbook for first graders that illustrated the word “tyrant” with a sketch resembling a police official.
-A year earlier to that, police arrested a college lecturer on charges he gave his students an English exam filled with questions attacking a crackdown on demonstrations challenging Indian rule in the region.
+A year earlier, police arrested a college lecturer on charges that he gave his students an English exam filled with questions attacking a crackdown on demonstrations challenging Indian rule in the region.

 Mirwaiz Umar Farooq, a key resistance leader in Kashmir, condemned the book ban.

 “Banning books by scholars and reputed historians will not erase historical facts and the repertoire of lived memories of people of Kashmir,” Mirwaiz said in a statement.
-He questioned authorities for organizing an ongoing book festival to showcase its literary commitment but on ground banning some books.
+He questioned authorities for organizing an ongoing book festival to showcase its literary commitment but then going on to ban some books.

-“It only exposes the insecurities and limited understanding of those behind such authoritarian actions, and the contradiction in proudly hosting the ongoing Book Festival.”
+“It only exposes the insecurities and limited understanding of those behind such authoritarian actions, and the contradiction in proudly hosting the ongoing Book Festival," he said.

-Banning books is not common in India, but authorities under Prime Minister Narendra Modi have increasingly raided independent media houses, jailed journalists and sought to re-write history in school and university textbooks to promote the Hindu nationalist vision of his ruling Bharatiya Janata Party.
+Banning books isn't common in India, but authorities under Prime Minister Narendra Modi have increasingly raided independent media houses, jailed journalists and sought to rewrite history in school and university textbooks to promote the Hindu nationalist vision of his governing Bharatiya Janata Party.

-Meanwhile, curriculums related to Muslim Mughal rulers who ruled much of India between sixteenth and nineteenth centuries have been altered or removed.
-Last year, An Indian court ended decades-old ban on Salman Rushdie's "The Satanic Verses" owing to absence of any official order that had banned the book in 1988.
+Meanwhile, curriculums related to Muslim Mughal rulers who ruled much of India between the 16th and 19th centuries have been altered or removed.
+Last year, an Indian court ended a decades-long ban on Salman Rushdie's "The Satanic Verses", owing to the absence of any official order that had banned the book in 1988.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.